Gui-mp8/news-extractor/README.md

 # News Extractor

-This project scraps data from [the guardian](https://www.theguardian.com/au), ingest the data in a `BigQuery table` and then raise an `API` that consume the data from BigQuery.
-Moreover, a Design Pattern called [Repository](https://python.plainenglish.io/design-patterns-in-python-repository-pattern-1c2e5070a01c) was used to make a well structured code.
+providesThis project scraps data from [the guardian](https://www.theguardian.com/au), ingest the data in a `BigQuery table` and then provides an `API` the consume the data from BigQuery.
+The project utilizes a Design Pattern called [Repository](https://python.plainenglish.io/design-patterns-in-python-repository-pattern-1c2e5070a01c) was used to make a well structured code.

 ## Pre-Requisites
-Before running the code, you must have this tools installed:
+Before running the code, ensure you have the following tools installed:

 - [Python](https://www.python.org/downloads/)